marcelklehr/html10n.js/README.md

 <p data-l10n-id="welcome" data-l10n-args='{ "user": "your awesomeness" }'>Welcome!</p>
 ```

-### import rules
+### include rules

-If you don’t want to have all your locales in a single file, simply use an import rule in your locale files to import another language:
+If you don’t want to have all your locales in a single file, simply use an include rule in your locale files to include another language:

 ```js
 { "en": {